 Before accepting any new customer, the Group performs a credit review to assess the potential customer's credit quality and defines credit limits by customer.
 Limits and credit rating to customers are reviewed on a regular basis.
 The Group allows credit period of 30 to 60 days to its customers.

-The following is an ageing analysis of trade receivables from third parties net of allowance for doubtful debts presented based on the invoice date at the end of the reporting period, which approximated the respective revenue recognition dates:
+The following is an ageing analysis of trade receivables from third parties net of allowance for doubtful debts presented based on the invoice date at the end of the reporting period: